NEXT is now ERGO NEXT Insurance, uniting digital-first innovation with Munich Re's global financial strength.

 Required business insurance in Wyoming:

 We’ll ask a few questions about your business and give you a quote.
-You can select your coverage options and buy your policy in about 10 minutes.
-Your certificate of insurance will be available immediately, and you can access your policy 24/7 via web or mobile app.
+You choose your coverage options and buy your policy 100% online in about 10 minutes.
+Your unlimited, sharable certificates of insurance (COI) will be available at no extra cost, and you can access your policy 24/7 via web or mobile app.

 If you have questions, our licensed, U.S.-based insurance professionals are available to help.

-Start a free quote with NEXT.
+Start a free quote with ERGO NEXT.

 This information has been provided as a service.
 It is correct and up-to-date to the best of our knowledge; however, it is in no way intended to offer legal advice and you must always consult with local authorities before you make any business decisions.
 Regulations and requirements may change at any time.